 We value collaboration – within the Mill, the local community, nationally and internationally – and we are an integral part of the area’s regeneration.
 Attracting and retaining talent is fundamental to what we do – supporting creative entrepreneurs and facilitating the potential and promise they bring.
 Our ethos of participation, community and open space makes us a vital ingredient in the urban regeneration mix, both in complementing what’s on offer and generating new possibilities.

 The Mill sits between the University of Salford and Manchester city centre, straddling the two cities; simultaneously at the heart of Salford’s creative community and just a 10-minute walk down Chapel Street to Manchester city centre.
 Our studio spaces are situated across the upper floors of the main converted mill – an imposing red brick building constructed around a cobbled central courtyard.

-We have a variety of atmospheric, industrial spaces around the complex, including live workspace in the external outbuilding as well as our ground floor venue and gallery space – all are available for one-off events, photo shoots, rehearsals, exhibitions and filming – contact us for more info.
+We have a variety of atmospheric, industrial spaces around the complex, including our ground floor venue and gallery space – all are available for one-off events, photo shoots, rehearsals, exhibitions and filming – contact us for more info.